changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 cannot proceed.

 ```
-    // Notice that it isn't case Zero anymore!
+// Reminder that add looks like this
+function add(x, y: NaturalNumber): NaturalNumber = {
     case x of {
+        Zero => y
+        Successor(prev) => Successor(add(prev, y))
+    }
+}

+// When you have add(x, Zero), we aren't matching against Zero anymore, but an
+// abstract x, since Zero is now on the right-hand side

+    case x of {
         Zero => x
         Successor(prev) => Successor(add(prev, x))
     }
 ```

-So we need to manually pattern match on `x` for the compiler to help it out.
+So we need to manually pattern match on `x` at an earlier stage to constrain the value of `x` for the compiler to successfully evaluate the pattern match.

 ```
 function addingZeroOnRightDoesNothing(x: NaturalNumber): IsEqual(NaturalNumber, x, add(x, Zero)) = {